 “It’s helped to not be embarrassed to talk to people that I trust about my feelings,” Weaver says.
 “For a long time, I was really afraid of being vulnerable—I didn’t want to tell my high school friends who I had a crush on or if I got a bad grade on a test.
 Now, I realize that allows me to be more connected to people and find a support system.”

-3 Things You Should Never Say to Someone with Anxiety
+3 Things You Should Never Say to People with Anxiety and Anxiety Disorders

 Even if you don’t have an anxiety disorder, chances are high that a loved one might.
 Your support can make a big difference.
 If you can, learn more about the condition.
 But whatever you say, don’t say this.